News tagged with human oncogenes

 Bioelectric signals can be used to detect early cancer

 Biologists at Tufts University School of Arts and Sciences have discovered a bioelectric signal that can identify cells that are likely to develop into tumors.
-The researchers also found that they could lower ...
+The researchers also found that they could lower the incidence ...

 Dietary glucose affects the levels of a powerful oncogene in mice